This page was updated in September 2020.

 Anyone who's ever tried to peel a potato with a paring knife will know that a specially designed peeler can save precious time and avoid wastage.
 Hand-held fixed blades quickly remove skin and peel from fruit and veg, and particularly slick peelers can also be used to create ribbons.
-All told, they’re an unglamourous but essential piece of kit for your knife drawer that you can pick up for under £10.
+All told, they’re an unglamorous but essential piece of kit for your knife drawer that you can pick up for under £10.

 Peelers are inexpensive, easy to store, time-saving and safe to use.
 Using a cumbersome knife instead is more likely to waste fruit or veg as it’s nigh on impossible to get such thin peelings.
 Plus, depending on your deftness of hand, the sharp pointed blade might pose a safety risk.

 One of the biggest questions when it comes to peelers is whether to buy a straight or Y-shaped version.
-Our food editor-at-large Barney prefers Y-shaped peelers as he finds they offer more control and seem to be quicker whereas our reviewer Caroline likes a straight peeler for manoevering around potato ends and smaller produce.
-It’s important to find a peeler that feels comfortable in the hand and, as we saw from our sample selection, brands go some distance to creating ergonomic yet stylish peelers.
+Our skills and shows editor Barney Desmazery prefers Y-shaped peelers as he finds they offer more control and seem to be quicker whereas our reviewer Caroline Hire likes a straight peeler for manoeuvring around potato ends and smaller produce.

 In the end, swish designs lose to really simple, sturdy ones that allow you full control over the tool.
 If grip is a concern, a rubber-coated peeler might be a good choice for you.
 Serrated blades tend to deal with soft or slippery skins better.

-So which peelers perfectly marry speed and strength while being safe to use?
+So, which peelers perfectly marry speed and strength while being safe to use?
 We tested everyday models to find out.

-ProCook Swivel Peeler (£3)
+ProCook Swivel Peeler

-Best economy swivel peeler
+Best budget peeler

 We tested a variety of ProCook peelers.
 This is among the cheaper ones but also the most effective.
 It tackled potatoes, lemons and tomatoes well and has a pleasant non-slip grip.
 The appearance is reflected in the price – it's not as smart as some but it gets full marks for doing the job and feels sturdy enough to last.